Healthy Homes Assessment Greenmeadows

 Home Assessments Greenmeadows for Rental Properties

-• Is the heater equipped with enough capacity?
+• Is the heater equipped with sufficient capacity?

-• Does the home have sufficient ventilation including extractor fans?
+• Does the home has enough ventilation, including extractor fans?

 home assessments for rental properties